Paddle sports and boating safety 101

 Tips for paddlers

-• Be visible and wear brightly colored clothing, put reflective tape on paddles, use a flag pole.
+- Be visible and wear brightly colored clothing, put reflective tape on paddles and use a flagpole.

 Tips for everyone

-Sadly, the risk of drowning while on the water is even higher for children and teens: In Washington, drowning is the second-leading cause of fatal injury for children and teens ages 1 to 17 and number-one cause for ages 1 to 4.
+Sadly, the risk of drowning while on the water is even higher for children and teens: In Washington, drowning is a leading cause of fatal injury for children and teens ages 1 to 17 and number-one cause for ages 1 to 4.

 Here are some general water safety tips for anyone planning to paddle, boat, swim or play in the water this summer.

 Life jackets may feel like a chore to wear, but they could save your life.
-According to the U.S. Coast Guard, 85 to 90 percent of boaters who drowned were not wearing life jackets.
+According to the U.S. Coast Guard, 75 percent of boating fatalities in 2023 involved drowning and 87 percent of drowning victims were not wearing a life jacket.

 But being able to swim won’t necessarily help in chilly Washington waters, which average 50–55 degrees year-round.
 Water this cold can dangerously lower body temperature, making your limbs numb and swimming difficult.

-“You can be an excellent swimmer, but if you can’t move your muscles, you’ll sink like a stone,” says Erin Summa, Health Promotion Coordinator for the Mary Bridge Center for Childhood Safety.
+“You can be an excellent swimmer, but if you can’t move your muscles, you’ll sink like a stone,” says Erin Summa, health promotion program manager for Mary Bridge Children’s Center for Childhood Safety.

 Cold shock response, or the body’s automatic reflex when immersed in cold water, may trigger a deep inhalation of air.
 If you’re underwater when this happens, you may end up with water in your lungs, making the situation worse.